Refsa/RePacker/README.md

 }
 ```

+Another benefit is that any struct where all fields are serialized can be directly copied.
+This means that an array of "ImUnmanaged" structs will be copied with MemoryCopy and as such provide no overhead.

 ### Pack and Unpack:

 ```cs
 SupportMe packMe = new SupportMe{Float = 1.337f, Int = 1337};
 BoxedBuffer buffer = new BoxedBuffer(1024);